dashbird/site/content/careers/front-end-developer.md

 #### Benefits:
 - Great compensation – motivational base pay and company stock options
 - Regular team socials and PS nights
-- Friendly, dynamic and international work environment
+- Friendly and international work environment
 - Pretty obvious but we’ll throw in the free coffee as well
-- Start: ASAP

 #### A little bit about us:
 We are a friendly international team helping the worlds’ leading tech companies in building cutting-edge cloud applications.
 If this looks like the dream job for you and you’d be interested in joining us, fill in the form below and we’ll get in touch.